 The effects of a moderate TBI are more serious than a mild TBI and include:

-- Loss of consciousness for more than 30 minutes
+- Loss of consciousness for 30 minutes or longer

 - Memory loss

 - Sleeping more than normal

 - Nausea and repeated vomiting